Posted on June 2, 2020

 3) Lacemaking pillow

 Any pillow will work for this pattern.
-I used a student pillow, that has been serving to beginners in my studio (and many of my own projects in between) for the last 5 years4) Pins
+I used a student pillow, that has been serving to beginners in my studio (and many of my own projects in between) for the last 5 years (and is still good to use!)4) Pins

 Generic dressmakers pins are better than fine lacemaking pins.
 In the sample, extra long dressmakers pins were used, and extra thick pins for picots.